Glossary of Terms

 The unit of measurement for college credit.
-For each credit hour earned, students will spend approximately 50 minutes per week in class.
+For each credit hour earned, students spend a minimum of 750 minutes in class and a minimum of 100 minutes spent on school work outside of class.
 Most core classes are three credit hours.
 Most degrees require 120 credit hours to graduate, however, some require more.
-Often, credit hours are referred to as “hours” or “credits.”
+Credit hours may also b referred to as “hours”, "units", or “credits.”

 College or School